 New York Wrongful Termination Lawyers

-Wrongful termination occurs whenever an employee is fired ilegally.
-Call our New York wrongful termination lawyers for a free consultation to determine if your rights have been violated.
+Wrongful termination occurs whenever an employee is fired illegally.
+Call our New York office to speak to our wrongful termination lawyers for a free consultation to determine if your rights have been violated.

 Why Bring a Wrongful Termination Case?

 Damages for wrongful termination vary and depend on the precise claim asserted.
 However, many wrongfully terminated employees are entitled to substantial damages, such as:

 - All lost earnings and benefits

 - Punitive damages, which are designed to punish the company for unlawful conduct